Goal Setting While in Recovery

 You can think of your recovery program as a toolkit consisting of many tools.
-Goal setting in recovery is one of the most common tools you will utilize in your journey.
+One of the most common tools you will utilize in your recovery journey is goal setting.
 While this may seem common sense, goal setting can be a tricky and difficult endeavor.
 It’s easy to say that your goal is to stay sober for a lifetime, how are you going to get there?
 Setting small manageable goals can help guide the way to long term sobriety.
 This article will outline the importance of goal setting in your recovery.
 Additionally, this article will give you some simple tricks and tips to help you going in the right direction.

 Why Goal Setting is Important to Addiction Recovery